albertvillanova/fastpages/README.md

 ## Setup Instructions

 1. Generate a copy of this repo by clicking [on this link](https://github.com/fastai/fastpages/generate).
-Name your repo anything you like **except** {your-username}.github.io.

-2. **GitHub Actions will automatically open a PR** on your new repository ~ 30 seconds after the copy is created.
-Follow the instructions in that PR to continue.

->If you are not seeing a PR, please make sure you have third party actions enabled in your organization: **Settings -> Actions -> Actions Permissions -> Enable local and third party Actions for this repository**
+   - Recall, **to select the checkbox `Include all branches`**.

+2. Navigate to your repo Settings tab, and in the GitHub Pages section, enable `gh-pages` as your Source branch.

+3. After ~30 seconds, your site will be deployed and accessible.

 For a live walk-through of the setup steps (with some additional tips) see this [video tutorial of setting up a fastpages blog](https://youtu.be/L0boq3zqazI) by Abdul Majed.